DAF201/2022_fall_school_garbage/Logic.md

 Solution:

 We have already shown (previous slides) that both p → q and q → p.
-Therefore we can conclude p ⇔ q.
+Therefore we can conclude p ⇔ q

 ## Proof By Counterexample

 Statements of the form ∀xP(x) can be proved to be false by providing a counterexample ∃x(¬P(x))

-Example: Show that the statement “Every positive integer is the sum of the squares of two integers” is false.
+Example: Show that the statement “Every positive integer is the sum of the squares of two integers” is false

 The number 3 can be represented as the sum of two numbers in one of two ways (order being immaterial)